ikluft/pdx-lkmu/README.md

         * [images](images) - image files for use in pages and posts
         * [pages](pages) - static pages not part of the timeline
     * output - not in the repository: the generated site is here in your workspace after run-pdx-lkmu; do not add or commit it to the repo
-    * [plugins](plugins) - pelicanconf.py sets this as the place Pelican looks for plugins
-        * [pelican-events-plugin](pelican-events-plugin) - git submodule pointing to Makerspace Esslingen's improved fork of the events plugin
     * [templates](templates) - local page templates (such as calendar event list) are placed here without having to develop a whole new theme

 <a name="add-post"></a>